torrejonv/teranode/docs/services/p2p.md

    - Node 1 listens for blockchain notifications.
    - If a new subtree notification is detected, it publishes the subtree message to the PubSub System.
    - The PubSub System delivers this message to Node 2.
-   - Node 2 receives the subtree message on the subtree topic, **submits the subtree message to its own Block Validation Service**, and notifies the subtree message on its notification channel.
+   - Node 2 receives the subtree message on the subtree topic, **submits the subtree message to its own Subtree Validation Service**, and notifies the subtree message on its notification channel.
+      - Note that the Subtree Validation Service might be configured to either receive gRPC notifications or listen to a Kafka producer.
+In the diagram above, the gRPC method is described.
+Please check the [Subtree Validation Service](subtreeValidation.md)  documentation for more details

 ### 2.5.
 TX Validator Messages